weiser-ai/weiser-ai/README.md

 pip install weiser-ai
 ```

+# Test it yourself!

-# Run test docker-compose image (needed for example tests)
+## Run test docker-compose image

+A database is needed for example tests.
 ```bash
 docker-compose up
 ```

+## Run test checks

-# Run test checks, it connects to a postgres db from the example docker-compose image
+It connects to a postgres db from the example docker-compose image.

 Run checks in verbose mode
 ```sh
 weiser run examples/example.yaml -v
 ```